intershop/intershop-pwa/docs/guides/testing-jest.md

 ### Stick to Meaningful Naming

-The test name describes perfectly what the test is doing.
+The test name perfectly describes what the test does.

 :warning: **Wrong Naming**